 By working with an experienced insurance lawyer, you can pursue a bad faith claim that seeks additional compensation beyond the original insurance claim’s value.

 Though it is not common, some insurance claims are denied when they should have been paid according to the policy.
 This is called a bad faith claim denial, as the insurance company has denied the claim even though it was warranted per the policy details.
-I understand how frustrating this can be, as businesses often rely on these payments after damages have occurred.
+I understand how frustrating this can be, as businesses in Baton Rouge often rely on these payments after damages have occurred.
 My response includes aggressively pursuing the proper payments for clients and holding the insurance companies accountable for their delays or bad faith denials.

 Louisiana has two bad faith laws concerning insurance claims.
 First, RS 22:1892 aims to promote timeliness and fairness in handling claims.
 Insurers can be legally penalized for failing to comply with timeframe requirements without probable cause.